grapestone5321/Kaggle-huggingface/README.md

 ### Hugging Face is an artificial Intelligence company founded in 2016 by Julien Chaumond.

-Hugging Face is a company which develops social AI-run chatbot applications.
+**Hugging Face** is a company which develops social AI-run chatbot applications.

 It was established in 2016 by Clement Delangue and Julien Chaumond.

 The company is based in Brooklyn, New York, United States.

+- Product
+The company’s main products are their chatbot applications, which allows users to interact with the artificial intelligence that the company developed.

+To accomplish this, Hugging Face developed its own natural language processing (NLP) model called Hierarchical Multi-Task Learning (HMTL) and managed a library of pre-trained NPL models under PyTorch-Transformers.

+Their chatbot applications are, as of September 2019, only available on iOS.

+These applications are Chatty, Talking Dog, Talking Egg, and Boloss.
+These AIs are intended to be a digital companion that can entertain users.

 -------
 -------